Stock Exchange of Thailand: Lows of SET Index

 The SET index is experiencing a 7-year downtrend from a peak of 1,852.51 in 2018 to 1,053.79 (intraday) on 23 June 2025, a drop of almost 800 points.

 In the 2020 stock market crash, the SET index dropped below 900 intraday but rebounded rapidly.

 The peak of the SET Index was 924.70 in November 2007 before the subprime crisis.

 SET50 and SET100 are two indices featuring the top 50 and 100 companies by market capitalization and liquidity.
 They help investors identify leading blue-chip companies.

 Listed securities

 In the first day of trading, there were 8 listed companies and 5 of them still remain: BBL, BJC, DUSIT, SCC, and TCAP.

-Today, a large portion of cross-border investment is passive, flowing in or out based on index inclusion, particularly MSCI.
+Today, a large portion of cross-border investment is passive, flowing in or out based on index inclusion, particularly MSCI World.

 This means MSCI rebalancing dates now tend to have higher volatility and volume in Thai stocks.